Peak Shaving: solar energy storage methods to reduce peak load

 • Batteries then discharge to avoid paying peak prices during the most expensive times of the day.

-This strategy allows to save on electricity bills on three different levels :
+• This strategy allows for saving on electricity bills on three different levels:

-• Avoid penalties due to peak power demand excess,
+• Avoiding penalties due to peak power demand excess,

-• Negotiate with the utility the new maximum demand, which will be lower than before,
+• Negotiating with the utility the new maximum demand, which will be lower than before,

-• Discharge the battery with electricity bought at the lowest rate.
+• Discharging the battery with electricity bought at the lowest rate.

 Furthermore, peak shaving with batteries isn’t something you must actively manage.
-With an energy management system well configured, your energy storage system can intelligently regulate the battery charging without human intervention.
+When an energy management system well configured, your energy storage system can intelligently regulate the battery charging without human intervention.

 Autonomous peak load control